mozilla/blurts-server/README.md

 Deploys from the `main` branch to Heroku are automatic.
 We also employ Heroku's "Review Apps" to check Pull Requests.
 These are currently set to auto-deploy: you can find the app link in your GitHub Pull Request.
 Review apps auto-destroy after 2 days of inactivity.

 If you encounter issues with Heroku deploys, be sure to check your environment variables, including those required in `app-constants.js`.
 Review apps also share a database and you should not assume good data integrity if testing db-related features.

+## VPN Banner

+A banner has been added to inform users whether their IP address is being masked by Mozilla VPN.
+It also uses their IP address to demonstrate geolocation.
+This can inform users why they might use Mozilla VPN for privacy.

+The IP location data includes GeoLite2 data created by MaxMind, available from https://www.maxmind.com.
+For localhost, a test MaxMind database with limited data is included with this repo.
+For the Heroku Dev site, the following buildpack is used to enable geolocation: https://github.com/HiMamaInc/heroku-buildpack-geoip-geolite2.
+For stage and prod environments, a shared database is set via env vars.